B-24J S/N #44-40716, 7th U.S. Army Air Force, 494th Bombardment Group, 866th Bomber Squadron

 Lt.
 Turek was Dubinsky's Squadron Leader, flying Lonesome Lady on 5 July, 1945.
 That was Turek's 30th combat mission, and the first B-24 raid on Japan from Okinawa on the main islands of Japan.
 The 494th Bombardment Group had arrived at the captured Yomitan (Yontan) Airfield in Okinawa in strength less than 24 hours earlier.
 The men were proud to have launched 48 planes in just 48 minutes.
 Turek was concerned when Dubinsky, flying S/N #980, aborted that mission due to a mechanical problem.
 Turek recorded that event on his Formation Sheet that day simply by marking Dubinsky's name out.

 The original crew of the 494th BG usually assigned to Taloa was Donald Marvin's Crew #46.
-However, for the Haruna mission on 28 July, 1945, Marvin boarded the Taloa, unassigned, so that he would complete 40 combat missions.
-It was an honorable, but fateful, and unfornate decision, since none of the men aboard Taloa returned from the mission.
-Although he missed one of his crew’s previous missions due to an injury.
-Marvin knew that he was not required to fly another combat mission and was cleared to return stateside for furlough or reassignment with the rest of his crew.
+However, for the Haruna mission on 28 July, 1945, Marvin boarded with Dubinsky’s crew on the Taloa.
+A long-told back-story is that Marvin was unassigned but flew so that he would complete 40 combat missions.
+It was an honorable, but fateful, and unfortunate decision, since none of the men aboard Taloa returned from the mission.
+Although he missed one of his crew’s previous missions due to an injury, Marvin knew that he was not required to fly another combat mission and was cleared to return stateside for furlough or reassignment with the rest of his crew.